 This course focuses on assessment, which is the first step of the nursing process.
 Students learn and practice skills and techniques to assess physical, psychosocial, cultural, spiritual, and developmental variables in well clients across the lifespan.
-Prerequisites: AN101, CH101-101L, BI225, ED201 and NU300S.
+Prerequisites: Enrollment in the Second-Step BSN program track, or RN/GN with consent of instructor.
+Corequisite: NU307B, NU207B, NU324S, or RN/GN employed in a clinical setting.